Berykwn/Berykwn/README.md

 ## About Me

-I'm an ordinary programmer currently working at a startup in Jakarta as a Software Engineer.
-I specialize in Angular, TypeScript, Ionic, and Laravel.
-I hold a degree in Information Systems and have also completed a Frontend Engineer bootcamp.
-I'm passionate about building impactful software and continuously learning new technologies.
+I'm currently working as an IT Developer at PT Priamanaya Energi, where I build asset management systems using IBM Maximo and BIRT.
+My stack includes Java, JavaScript, and Jython.

 ## Technologies